dmeikle/php-exam/exercise-senior/README.md

 </ul>

-PHP Skills Assessment - Senior Developer - Option 3
+PHP Senior Developer - Option 3
 =============================

 Write the pseudocode for an Event Dispatcher

-PHP Skills Assessment - Senior Developer - Option 4
+PHP Senior Developer - Option 4
 =============================

 Create a PHP Controller and Model that will perform the following functions: